-&lt;sup>3 The term "HiMO" is used in this CFS to refer generically to human identical milk oligosaccharides when relevant.
-It is not intended to indicate or infer that the term is appropriate or approved to be used in labelling IFP.
+3 The term "HiMO" is used in this Approval Report to refer generically to human-identical milk oligosaccharides when relevant.
+It is not intended to indicate or infer that the term is appropriate or approved to be used in labelling infant formula products.

-&lt;sup>4 Includes infant formula, follow-on formula and infant formula products for special dietary purposes.
+4 Includes infant formula, follow-on formula and infant formula products for special dietary purposes.